fhmwg/current-tags/README.md

     1. Create minimal draft open-source software for implementing recommendation
 1. Coordination
     1. Unify formatting and style of recommendations and sample code
-    1. Coordinate on cross-cutting ideas like levels of compliance, etc
+    1. Coordinate on cross-cutting ideas where a single decision could serve multiple teams
-    1. Create united recommendation document
+    1. Create combined recommendation document

 We anticipate additional activities after these steps are completed, including seeking consensus, defining compliance certification processes, coordinating with other metadata organizations, etc. Those will be added to this document if/when they are more clearly defined.